sighupio/fury-kubernetes-keycloak/README.md

 > ⚠️ Have in mind that `kustomize` doesn't support expanding environment variables with `$(VARNAME)` when the variable has been defined in another `yaml` file.
 So you need to redefine locally every `$(VAR)` you want to expand, like `$(POD_NAME)` and `$(KUBERNETES_NAMESPACE)` in the previous example.

-> The `JAVA_OPTS` environment variable has to be setup *in every namespace*, this is because at the moment of writing this module, the `Wildfly`  application server that keycloak uses doesn't support extending this environment variable with something like `EXT_JAVA_OPTS`.
+> The `JAVA_OPTS` environment variable has to be set *in every namespace*, this is because at the moment of writing this module, the `Wildfly` application server that keycloak uses doesn't support extending this environment variable with something like `EXT_JAVA_OPTS`.
 So, in order to add specific variables to each namespace, we need to repeat ourselves.
 This can be improved though.

 ### Database configuration